-If a decision is disputed an individual application will be referred to the FIA F1 Head of Communications for final decision.
+If a decision is disputed an individual application will be referred to the FIA Formula 1 Media Delegate for a final decision.
 The FIA liaises closely with National Press Offices and National Sporting Authorities to confirm the validity of a given application.